The compiler code is found in package dotty.tools. It spans the following three sub-packages:

 list of sub-packages and their focus.

-. ├── ast // Abstract syntax trees ├── config // Compiler configuration, settings, platform specific definitions. ├── core // Core data structures and operations, with specific subpackages for: │ ├── classfile // Reading of Java classfiles into core data structures │ ├── tasty // Reading and writing of TASTY files to/from core data structures │ └── unpickleScala2 // Reading of Scala2 symbol information into core data structures ├── parsing // Scanner and parser ├── printing // Pretty-printing trees, types and other data ├── repl // The interactive REPL ├── reporting // Reporting of error messages, warnings and other info. ├── rewrite // Helpers for rewriting Scala 2's constructs into dotty's. ├── transform // Miniphases and helpers for tree transformations. ├── typer // Type-checking and other frontend phases └── util // General purpose utility classes and modules.
+. ├── ast // Abstract syntax trees ├── config // Compiler configuration, settings, platform specific definitions. ├── core // Core data structures and operations, with specific subpackages for: │ ├── classfile // Reading of Java classfiles into core data structures │ ├── tasty // Reading and writing of TASTY files to/from core data structures │ └── unpickleScala2 // Reading of Scala2 symbol information into core data structures ├── parsing // Scanner and parser ├── printing // Pretty-printing trees, types and other data ├── repl // The interactive REPL ├── reporting // Reporting of error messages, warnings and other info. ├── rewrites // Helpers for rewriting Scala 2's constructs into dotty's. ├── semanticdb // Helpers for exporting semanticdb from trees. ├── transform // Miniphases and helpers for tree transformations. ├── typer // Type-checking and other frontend phases └── util // General purpose utility classes and modules.

 the name table, which is used to hash strings into unique names).
 Instead, all